 The Sea-Dweller is essentially a Submariner on steroids, having a helium escape valve and much higher water resistance rating of 1,220 metres (and 3,900 metres for the Deepsea Sea-Dweller).
 The two diving watches might appear similar in photographs, but the wearing experience couldn’t be more different, given the Sea-Dweller’s larger size and mass.

 Because of its niche appeal, the Sea-Dweller hasn’t been seeing the same explosive growth in secondary market prices and currently trades at a tight price range.
-In fact, the two-tone yellow gold and stainless steel model only attracts a S$1,000 premium right now.
-It isn’t the best investment watch in Rolex’s stable, but it’ll serve any professional diver very well.
+In fact, even the two-tone yellow gold and stainless steel model is trading at a S$5,000 discount on the resale market right now.
+However, other variants such as the RLX titanium, and the Double Red, are trading at more exciting premiums.
+While this model may not offer the most solid investment value, it’ll serve any professional diver very well.

-The Explorer has always been touted by Rolex to be a watch for hiking, mountain climbing, and the like, although that connection seems tenuous today, at best.
+The Explorer II has always been touted by Rolex to be a watch for hiking, mountain climbing, and the like, although that connection seems tenuous today, at best.
 This luxury sports watch is more at home navigating a business deal rather than any rugged terrain out there.
-However, the Explorer II and its ability to track two time zones at once could prove useful for avid adventurers.
+However, its ability to track two time zones at once could prove useful for avid adventurers.

 Milgauss